Kizumi19/2-Project_ScreenInfo/README.md

 EKRANAS is a web application developed using Symfony, designed to provide an easy-to-use interface for managing and displaying information about hospital staff.

+### Acknowledgments
+We thank the entire development team and users who contributed their valuable suggestions during the testing phase of EKRANAS.
+Specially David Romaní Also and the members of IT HCA (Hospital Comarcal d'Amposta); José Antonio Subirats, Óscar Anton Sanchez and Víctor Nicaforo Otalora.
 ## Features

 - **Intuitive Display:** Allows users to easily view up-to-date information about doctors.